sunscrapers/djet/README.rst

 There is special ``create_view_object`` helper for testing single view methods, which applies the view_kwargs specified to created view object.
+You can also provide request, args and kwargs here and they will be bounded to view, like it normally happens in dispatch method.

 You can always create view object with different kwargs by using ``self.view_class`` constructor.